 may also receive funding to cover a small portion of child care expenses.
 Eligibility

-an AA or AAS/AAT/AFA degree in the past five (5) years are not eligible to receive
+earned an AA or AAS/AAT/AFA degree in the past five (5) years are not eligible to

 - College Bound Scholarship: Awarded in combination with other state financial aid to cover the average cost of tuition, fees, and a partial book allowance.
 The scholarship is available to students who sign up in the 7th or 8th grade and meet specific eligibility requirements.
+The scholarship is available for up to five years following high school graduation, and eligibility is limited to 12 full-time quarters or 8 semesters.
 Information is available online at www.wsac.wa.gov/college-bound.

 The Dreamers Grant is a Washington State Need Grant to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria below:

 - Have graduated from a Washington high school or obtained a GED® (or will do so before beginning college).